rukkykf/udacity-linux-project/README.md

 - Postgresql was installed but not used
 - Git

+## Database
+Sqlite is used for the database and the database instance can be found in home/rukykf/itemcat/venv/var/itemcatalog-instance

+All the files for the itemcatalog application can be found in home/rukykf/itemcat/venv/lib/python2.7/site-packages/itemcatalog The database configuration for the itemcatalog app is in the __init__.py file in the itemcatalog folder.

 ## Configuration changes made
 - UFW was used to only allow traffic for HTTP, SSH and NTP
 - Login with password is disabled on the server, users must login with their private key